Kanonak Protocol

 An open protocol for defining, versioning, and sharing semantic ontologies across distributed publishers.

 Knowledge lives in the heads of domain experts, but there is no standard way to turn that knowledge into durable, machine-readable definitions that others can build on.
 Kanonak Protocol changes that.
+The normative rules every document obeys are written down in the protocol specification.

 Every class, property, and instance gets a persistent, globally unique identifier tied to a publisher domain.
 These identifiers don't break when systems change — they give people and machines a consistent way to refer to the same concepts.